zumasys/docs/site/docs/jbase/migration-station/introduction-to-jbase/README.md

 = VIEW & SET jBASE ENVIRONMENT VARIABLES LINUX= **Linux environment variables needed for all users can be set in /etc/profile**

 - This is where UNIX global variables are set
-- With jBASE 5, the default environment can be setup here.
+- With jBASE 5, the default environment can be set up here.

-**User specific environment variables are set in the home directory .profile**
+**User-specific environment variables are set in the home directory.profile**

 - Often times they are set in a separate item and sourced into the individual .profile items